ksandom/mlSteamCleaner/README.md

     * Anything else will be ignored.

 You can use `./util/extraAll` to create these files.
 Note that it is set up for my data source, where these fields are originally called `default_longitude-deg` and `default_latitude-deg`.
 So you'll likely need to adapt it to your needs.

+## Traditional tools/libraries that may be useful to you

+This is not a mature tool.

+If you know of existing libraries or tools that people could use instead of this project, please create a [Pull Request](https://github.com/ksandom/mlSteamCleaner/pulls) to update this file, or comment on the [relevant issue](https://github.com/ksandom/mlSteamCleaner/issues/2).

+* Items go here.